 You might remember Donta’ (pronounced Don-Tay) Touchee Jackson from that time you wanted to kill him.
 When we first met, we threatened to kill each other at the Tavern open mic.
 That feeling passed as quickly as it came back and passed and came back and forth.
 To know Touchee Jackson is to curse him out.

-He was a mountain of a man with a voice that was a cross between Mr. T and Boomhauer from “King of the Hill”.
-He spoke his mind and gave you a piece of it whether you’d want to hear it or not.
-Once you got to know Donta, you already knew you’d want to hear it twice.
-You knew where stood with him and he knew where you stood with him.
+He was a tall mountain of a man who spoke like the love child of Mr. T and Boomhauer.
+Touche spoke his mind and gave you a piece of it, (*whether or not if you’d want to hear it).
+Once you got to know Donta, you already knew, you’d want to hear it twice.
+You knew where stood with him.
+And he knew where you stood with him.

 81+One year, on his birthday, he took the time to help me replace the water pump on my 1997 Nissan pickup truck.
 As you move forward in life, you don’t spend time with someone you hate just because.
 I offered him some cash, he didn’t take it, but he did take a beer.

-The news of Touchee’s death spread out and evolved in it’s own way.
-Random texts of “You talk to Touchee’?” to multiple phone calls leading to social media posts through the different parts of the city and the world.
+Then came random texts of “You talk to Touchee’?” to multiple phone calls leading to social media posts through the different parts of the city and the world.
 Then more frantic texts leading to frantic calls leading to frantic voicemails and a somber realization while prepping out dick jokes at a Monday night open mic at a bar.

-Hmm, this flower shop might have directions.
-I wander in the flower shop and get in line behind the two people buying flowers.
-I ask for directions and out of guilt, I grabbed the cheapest flowers I could find.
+I wander to the flower shop and get in line behind the two people buying flowers.
+I ask for directions and out of guilt, I buy the cheapest flowers I could find.